galaxyproject/planemo/docs/writing_standalone.rst

 Building Galaxy Tools Using Planemo
 =====================================

-This tutorial is a gentle introduction to writing Galaxy_ tools using the Planemo_.
+This tutorial is a gentle introduction to writing Galaxy_ tools using Planemo_.
 Please read the `installation instructions
 <http://planemo.readthedocs.org/en/latest/installation.html>`__ for Planemo_
-if you have not already it installed it.
+if you have not already installed it.

 .. include:: _writing_intro.rst
 .. include:: _writing_test_and_serve.rst